 Our founder and president is a former Disney animator and longtime author and illustrator of books for children.
 In 2012, Sue began to wonder how those in the creative community could move beyond entertainment to guide the world’s youth towards a conversation about peace, community, harmony, and connectedness.
-As she mulled the possibilities on Facebook, the discussion caught the eye of Deborah Moldow, the chair of the United Nations Peace Day NGO.
-Deborah asked if she could create a project for Peace Day.
-Soon, the Peace Crane Project took flight.

 Since launching the Peace Crane Project, the goal to arm our children with the skills to express themselves creatively, and connect them to one another through the arts has been met with astounding enthusiasm and support around the world.
 Participants engage and communicate with one another every day of the year, often building on the network, and bringing a new level of compassion, appreciation, and understanding to their communities.

 For more about Sue, visit Wikipedia.

 Our director Sarah has a passion for peace that started with her curiosity about global development and inequality.
 This led her to undertake her BA Social Science, majoring in Community Development at the University of Queensland in Australia.

 Sarah graduated with a BA in 2011 and since then has worked with sustainable grassroots organizations in Cambodia,

 In 2016, Sarah was awarded one of two annual Global Grant Scholarships from Rotary International to undertake her MA International Law and Human Rights at the United Nations’ University for Peace (UPEACE) in Costa Rica, which she is due to complete in June this year.
 While studying her MA, Sarah is concurrently working with refugees and migrants in Costa Rica’s refugee camps and has worked on various Rotary lead projects such as provision deliveries to young mothers in rural communities and a national peace program in El Salvador with UNESCO,